Internet TAXSIM Version 35

 We do answer all mail, and we do follow up on queries, but it is important to abide by the guidelines in the previous paragraph.
 An email message with the statement that "TAXSIM is broken" (unless you are getting no result at all), or even "state x is broken for feature y" will be returned with a request for an example in Internet TAXSIM format as described above.
 Comments about aggregates not matching public totals are not useful - you need to send an example of a specific return that is off.
 Once we get that, we will compare our results with hand generated results done from a tax form and any problem will soon be resolved.
 Comments from users have led to significant improvements in the program, and are almost always resolved within 48 hours.

-For Stata users Taxsimlocal does all the computation on your own computer, and demo.html does all the computation in your browser.
+For Stata users Taxsimlocal does all the computation on your own computer, and taxsim.wasm does all the computation in your browser.
 These are perhaps better solutions for users with confidential data.

-Married folk do not file separate returns in the US, except in unusual circumstances.
-There is a tax penalty compared to joint filing in almost all cases.
+- Married folk do not usually file separate returns in the US.
+There is a tax penalty compared to joint filing in most cases.

-The CARES act recovery rebates use 2020 income in the calculation of the clawback and are calculated only in 2020.
+- The CARES act recovery rebates use 2020 income in the calculation of the 2020 clawback.

 For more information about TAXSIM see: